Ilhasoft/rasa-template/README.md

 make evaluate
 ```

-The evaluation command will show a few graphs in the screen and save them in the `hist.png`, `confmat.png` and `errors.json` (if there's any errors) that you can consult or save if you want.
+The evaluation command will save the graphs in the `hist.png`, `confmat.png` and `errors.json` (if there's any errors) that you can consult or save if you want.

 ## Cleaning temporary files